College of Veterinary Medicine

 Application Procedure

-Applications are made to the Graduate College (http://gradcollege.okstate.edu/apply) and are accepted at any time; however, all documents should be received before March 1st for admission to the fall semester.
-Applicants are required to submit official transcripts of all college-level work and scores for the GRE general test.
-International applicants are required to take an English proficiency exam, unless a student completed a baccalaureate or graduate degree from an accredited institution of higher learning at which English is the primary language of instruction.
+Applications are made to the Graduate College (http://gradcollege.okstate.edu/apply) and are accepted at any time; however, all documents should be received before March 15th for admission to the fall semester and August 15th for admission to the spring semester.
+Applicants are required to submit transcripts of all college-level work.
+International applicants are required to take an English proficiency exam, unless a student completed a baccalaureate or graduate degree from an accredited institution of higher learning at which English is the primary language of instruction, located in a country in which English is a recognized primary language.
 For students seeking graduate teaching assistantships, a score of 22 or greater on the speaking part of the internet-based TOEFL (ibT) or 7.0 on the speaking portion of the IELTS is required.
 In addition, the applicant will submit a statement of purpose stating their preparation for graduate study as well as how earning a graduate degree will further their educational and career goals and will have three persons knowledgeable of their preparation for graduate study write and submit letters of reference.

 Information about faculty research interests is available upon request to the graduate coordinator (cbsc@okstate.edu).
 After acceptance to the graduate program, students select a major professor and an advisory committee and develop a plan of study consistent with the CBSC graduate program requirements and subject to the approval of the dean of the Graduate College.